 The Turtle Beach Audio Hub companion app is great.
 While the app is compatible out-of-the-box with iOS and Android devices, you need to purchase an Xbox Wireless Adapter to use it on PC and Mac.
 It has five audio presets as well as a graphic EQ, a microphone monitor, and control remapping for their chat volume wheel and in-app 'Mode Button' button.

-The Turtle Beach Stealth 700 Gen 2 have okay Bluetooth connectivity.
-They're compatible with Bluetooth 5.0, but not NFC or multi-device pairing.
-They have somewhat high latency when connected to Bluetooth-enabled PCs, but their latency on Android and iOS mobile devices is low enough to make them suitable for streaming video or movies.
+The Turtle Beach Stealth 700 Gen 2 have great Bluetooth connectivity.
+While they don't support NFC pairing, you can connect them to your Xbox Series X console and a Bluetooth device like a smartphone at the same time, which is nice if you like to listen to audio while you game.
+While they have somewhat high latency when connected to Bluetooth-enabled PCs, their latency on Android and iOS mobile devices is low enough to make them suitable for streaming video or movies.
 That said, apps and devices compensate differently for latency, so your experience may vary in the real world.

-Note: This variant doesn't come with a USB dongle and uses Xbox Wireless technology to connect to Xbox consoles.
+Note: This variant doesn't come with a USB dongle.
+Instead, it uses Xbox Wireless technology to connect to Xbox consoles.
 To test latency, we used a Microsoft Wireless Adapter for Xbox One to connect the headphones to our test PC, which doesn't have Xbox Wireless technology.
 We can't confirm that these results are similar to their latency on Xbox consoles.

 Update 01/04/2020: We updated the results for the connection to reflect that they can't be used wired.